scholar_flux.security package

 Base method that will be overridden by subclasses to later remove sensitive values and fields from text.

-Overrides the basic add method to ensure that each item is typed checked prior to entering the set.
+Overrides the basic add method to ensure that each item is type-checked prior to entering the set.

-Overrides the basic update method to ensure that all items are typed checked prior to entering the set.
+Overrides the basic update method to ensure that all items are type-checked prior to entering the set.

 Class methods are defined so that they can be used directly or implemented as a mixin so that subclasses can implement the class methods directly.